flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

   KeyboardReport->KeyCode[UsedKeyCodes++] = HID_KEYBOARD_SC_KEYPAD_8_AND_UP_ARROW;
 {% endhighlight %}

-So it's looking like there's some actual bit shifting going on here.
+So it looks like there's some actual bit shifting going on here.
 Based on the definition in `keypad.h`, the condition inside the if statement could be written `!((1<<4) & PINB)`.

-Looking back at my own check the press state of a pushbutton, I had:
+Looking back at my own implementation, I was checking the pushbutton's press state with:

 {% highlight c %}
 !(PINB & _BV(PB0))